 William provides clients with insight into the impact of current and proposed financial services legislation at European level, including the Alternative Investment Fund Managers Directive (AIFMD), Markets in Financial Instruments Directives (MiFID II), European Market Infrastructure Regulation (EMIR), the Investment Firms Prudential Review, and UK/EU Initiatives in ESG and Sustainability.

-Addressing hot regulatory issues, William frequently writes articles for such publications as FX-MM, Funds Europe, Global Risk Regulator, Global Funds Europe, EuroWatch, Lexology, Alternative Intelligence Quotient, the Hedge Fund Journal, and the Journal of Investment Compliance.
+Addressing topical regulatory issues, William frequently writes articles for publications such as the Hedge Fund Journal, FX-MM, Funds Europe, Global Risk Regulator, Global Funds Europe, EuroWatch, Lexology, Alternative Intelligence Quotient, and the Journal of Investment Compliance.
 He also speaks regularly at hedge fund and private equity conferences and events.

 University of Durham, England, B.A.
 (Law), With Honors